sajari/sdk-react/.changeset/nervous-schools-cry.md

 '@sajari/react-hooks': minor
 ---

-Allow for passing in object as second parameter when using tracking constructors
+Allow callers to override the metadata when creating tracking objects

 Before: